 Get a jump start on college and take classes at CCC while still in high school, tuition free!
-High school students at a New Mexico public, private, or charter school as well as New Mexico homeschooled students qualify.
+High school students at a New Mexico public, private, or charter school as well as homeschooled students qualify.
 Age requirements differ by high school and courses need to be approved by both your high school and the college.
 Check with the high school counselor first.
 A wide array of courses can be taken as dual credit (except courses such as developmental courses and HPE activity courses), so check with your counselor to determine course options.
-New Mexico homeschool students should contact the Director of Extended Learning at CCC to determine eligibility and courses available under the NM Dual Credit Program.

 CCC also offers a Career Technical Institute program which allows students to take dual credit occupational technology courses that either lead directly into an industry certification or feed into a full-time program.
-These programs include automotive technology, industrial technology, welding technology, nail technician, and healthcare assistant.
+These programs include automotive technology, industrial technology, nail technician, and healthcare assistant.
 Under the NM Dual Credit program, students may be responsible for course fees.